rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/battery.md

 	<tr>
 		<td style="text-align:left;" class="clsSyntaxCells clsEvenRow">2</td>
 		<td style="text-align:left;" class="clsSyntaxCells clsEvenRow"><b>batteryLifePercent</b></td>
-		<td style="text-align:left;" class="clsSyntaxCells clsEvenRow">Remaining battery power as a percentage.
-For some Zebra android devices, it will return 255 value while on charge and for few seconds initially, after reboot and discharge.
-This is by MPA3 hardware design.
+		<td style="text-align:left;" class="clsSyntaxCells clsEvenRow">Displays the remaining battery power as a percentage.
+For some Zebra Android devices, the API will return a value of 255 at all times while the battery is being charged.
+The same value also might be displayed for a few seconds initially after reboot while the battery is being discharged.
+This is in accordance with hardware design specs and should be taken into account when using the API.
 		</td>
 	</tr>
 	<tr>